 In fact, the Brit Chadashah has over 165 references to the paternal nature of God.

-“… no eye has seen any God besides you, who acts on behalf of those who wait for Him.”
+“No eye has seen any God besides you, who acts on behalf of those who wait for Him.”
 (Isaiah 64:4)

 Waiting for God acknowledges His sovereignty, and demonstrates our trust in His timing and our reliance on His faithfulness.
 We are not to regard Him as a vending machine stocked with answers, but as a Living Being who desires the love of those He loves.

-Jeremiah affirms the strength of God’s tenderness toward Israel: “The Lord appeared to us in the past, saying: ‘I have loved you with an everlasting love; I have drawn you with unfailing kindness’” (Jeremiah 31:3), and James 4:8 urges, “Come near to God and He will come near to you.”
+The Prophet Jeremiah affirms the strength of God’s tenderness toward Israel: “The Lord appeared to us in the past, saying: ‘I have loved you with an everlasting love; I have drawn you with unfailing kindness’” (Jeremiah 31:3), and James 4:8 urges, “Come near to God and He will come near to you.”

-While “we love because he first loved us” (1 John 4:19), Rabbi Ebn Leader of the Hebrew College Rabbinical School underscores difficulty to obey, by choice, the Shema’s command that “you shall love the Lord your God.”
+While “we love because he first loved us” (1 John 4:19), Rabbi Ebn Leader of the Hebrew College Rabbinical School underscores the difficulty to obey, by choice, the Shema’s command that “you shall love the Lord your God.”

 “We cannot be commanded to ‘fall in love’ as we commonly use that phrase.
 But we can be commanded to open ourselves to the possibility of love in practical ways,” Leader writes.
 “We can begin to cultivate love for God by committing ourselves to investing in the relationship and creating time for intimacy.”